shaikh7860/PolyFlix/README.md

 On VS Code, download the Prettier extension
 Then format the document with prettier (Cmd+Shift+P) After, go to settings (Cmd+,) and search "Editor:Format on Save" and turn it on

+### To run dev environment
+Open two terminal windows.
+- In the first window, navigate to Polyflix/backend and type in 'npm run dev'.
+The message "REST API is listening" indicates that the backend is functioning.
+- In the second window, navigate to Polyflix/frontend and type in 'npm start'.
+The browser window will open automatically.